Static maps API on MapTiler Cloud

 Static Maps API for full control

 Static maps offer more than just generating images of maps.
-With the Static Maps API, you can add a line, polygon and markers to your static map.
+With the Static Maps API, you can add lines, polygons and markers to your static map.
 This can be done by defining parameters in URL, e.g., appending

 &path=-74,41|-118.3,33.8 to your static maps URL will draw a line from New York to Los Angeles.

-The full list of parameters can be found in the Static Maps API administration down below or in our Support section.
+The full list of parameters can be found in the Static Maps API administration down below or in our documentation.

 New colorful markers